Core Quality Measures Collaborative

 CAPP physician executives pooled their physician leadership development insights in a five-article series in Healthcare: The Journal of Delivery Science and Innovation.
 In the articles, the authors discuss their experiences and lessons learned in recruiting, retaining, and supporting robust physician leadership within their organizations.
 Key CAPP physician leaders include:

 - Dr. Mark Klau, Southern California Permanente Medical Group

 - Dr. Nick Wolter, Billings Clinic

 The Civil Justice Association of California (CJAC) works aggressively in the state legislature and courts to reduce unwarranted and excessive litigation that increases business and government expenses, discourages innovation, and drives up the cost of goods and services for Californians.

 Gaine Healthcare devised the “Sanator” provider registry that serves as a single electronic portal for reporting of network physicians and other providers by contracted-delegated medical groups, IPAs, FQHC clinics, health plans, and hospitals that can accomodate any and all health plan formats and processes, as well as any state/federal reporting standard for network adequacy compliance.

 Integrated Healthcare Association (IHA)

-Integrated Healthcare Association (IHA) has been a longtime ally in many CAPG activities and administrator of our annual Pay-for-Performance physician group quality measurement program.
-CAPG and IHA have recently embarked on a new partnership, with support from Brookings-Dartmouth, to implement a Partial Capitation ACO program that we believe will be a valuable part of healthcare reform.
+Integrated Healthcare Association (IHA) has been a longtime ally in many APG activities and administrator of our annual Pay-for-Performance physician group quality measurement program.
+APG and IHA have recently embarked on a new partnership, with support from Brookings-Dartmouth, to implement a Partial Capitation ACO program that we believe will be a valuable part of healthcare reform.